WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 * The sender application is Wallaroo.
 * Wallaroo is attempting to send 50,000 bytes of data to the receiver as quickly as possible.
-* The sender can only send as many bytes as specified by the receiver's advertise window.
-* The receiver app is some TCP data sink that stores Wallaroo's computation output in 1,000 byte chunks.
+* The receiver is a TCP data sink application that stores Wallaroo's computation output in 1,000 byte chunks.
 * The receiver's disk drive is very old and slow.
 To write a single single 1,000 byte block can cause the writing application to pause for several seconds.
+* The Wallaroo sender can only send as many bytes as specified by the receiver's advertise window.

 Shown below in [Figure 25.7](#figure257) by Prof. Douglas Comer of Purdue University, we assume